Cathy Tang, MD

 Dr. Tang earned her Bachelor’s Degree in Neurobiology at the University of Washington where she graduated Summa Cum Laude.
 She attended Case Western Reserve University School of Medicine where she simultaneously obtained her Medical Degree and a Master’s Degree in Applied Anatomy.
 She went on to finish a full General Surgery residency at the University of California San Francisco, before continuing on to the University of California Los Angeles to pursue a second residency in Plastic and Reconstructive Surgery.
 Following, she completed the prestigious Hand and Upper Extremity Surgery Fellowship at Johns Hopkins University.

-Dr. Tang is a board-eligible Assistant Clinical Professor of the Department of Aesthetic and Plastic Surgery at the University of California Irvine and at Children’s Hospital of Orange County.
+Dr. Tang is a board-certified Assistant Clinical Professor of the Department of Aesthetic and Plastic Surgery at the University of California Irvine and at Children’s Hospital of Orange County.
 She also serves as the Plastic Surgery Medical Student Clerkship Director at the University of California Irvine School of Medicine.

 “I love my work.
 And I love my life outside work.
 It is important to have a healthy balance of the two so that I can stay at peak performance for my patients.”